Participant Information Leaflet - Understanding the Employer Delivery of Good Work in the UK before, during and after the Coronavirus pandemic

 Do I have to take part?

-No. Participation in this study is completely voluntary and choosing not to take part will not affect you in any way.
-You can also choose to withdraw your participation up to a month after your interview takes place, without giving a reason by contacting Andreana via email (email@example.com).
-Further details about withdrawing from the study are provided later in this document.
+No. Participation in this study is voluntary and will not impact your employment in any way.
+You can also choose to withdraw your participation in this research up to one month after completion of the interview contacting me.
+Further details about withdrawing from the study are provided later on in this document.

 What are the possible benefits of taking part in this study?